There is a review of the best powder measure in 2023.

 Automatic powder or manual powder dispenser

-Automatic powder type is best suited for single-stage reloading progressive press.
-It’s also suitable for low volume reloading.
+The automatic powder type is best suited for a single-stage reloading progressive press.
+It’s also suitable for low-volume reloading.

 Measurement of Case Activated Powder